-

 Dealing with deviations, indications and recommendations

-Major Deviation, preventing CyberSeal
+Major Deviation: no CyberSeal

 Dealing with major deviations